dyedurham/gsf-docsy/README.md

 - high level architectural guidance on system composition
 - a starting point for developers on how to use, extend and maintain the systems
 - maintainable diagrams, such as sequence diagrams, class diagrams and flow diagrams.
 This site integrates tools such as Mermaid and PlantUML so that diagrams can be described and stored as code.
-See [Docsy diagrams documentation][https://www.docsy.dev/docs/adding-content/diagrams-and-formulae/] for more details.

 Ths portal is based on [Docsy][].
 Docsy is a [Hugo theme][] for technical documentation sites, providing easy site navigation, structure, and more.